antonblaise/fuzzy_car_aircond/README.md

 When cabin temperature rises, the temperature knob (%) goes lower, which is towards the cooler side, whereas the fan speed is increased.
 Vice versa.

-## Temperature knob and fan speed representations
+## Temperature Knob and Fan Speed Representations

 - Temperature knob